-A T Level1 is a composite technical study programme, aimed at preparing young people for work, higher level apprenticeships or higher education (HE).
+A T Level1 is a composite technical study programme, aimed at preparing young people for work, higher-level apprenticeships or higher education (HE).
 It comprises 4 key components:

-- an approved technical qualification, which includes the opportunity to specialise in at least one occupational role - a substantial industry placement with an external employer (further information regarding the required number of hours can be found on page 8) - employability, enrichment and pastoral (EEP) elements - in some cases, it may also include mandatory additional requirements (MAR), such as important licence to practise qualifications
+- an approved technical qualification (TQ), which includes the opportunity to specialise in at least one occupational role - a substantial industry placement with an external employer (further information regarding the required number of hours can be found in Section 2 of this TQ specification) - employability, enrichment and pastoral (EEP) elements - in some cases, it may also include mandatory additional requirements (MAR), such as important licence to practise qualifications

 The T Level Technical Qualification in Healthcare Science forms part of the new T Level in Health and Science.
 The outline content has been produced by T Level panels based on the same standards as those used for apprenticeships.
-The outline content formed the basis of this qualification and has been further developed by NCFE CACHE.
+The outline content formed the basis of this qualification and has been further developed by NCFE.